Some complex problems may not result in any feasible or optimal solution. This can’t be detected prior to running

 - less than or equal to (<=)

 All line items in the problem, must have Time Scale and Versions set as Not Applicable in the Blueprint view.
 Optimizer doesn't support Time or Versions, so they should be omitted when inserting modules to your model.

 Optimizer provides one solution for each variable when calculating an optimal or feasible solution.
 The Transportation Assignment Scenario can either determine which products to ship to which retail outlets, or which retail price at which retail outlet brings the most total revenue.

 Running an Optimizer process provides the standard Anaplan audit features, so the model history shows who made changes and when the changes occurred.
 It doesn't show the before-and-after values.

 No undo option is available within Optimizer, but you can restore your model to a historical ID to revert it to a prior state.

 Optimizer supports problems where the constraint contains a dimension that is an ancestor of a variable dimension.
 In lists that have parent-child hierarchies, Optimizer reads only items in the child list.

-When you set up Optimizer, you must specify a timeout setting in seconds to prevent the action from running indefinitely until canceled.
-The default setting is five minutes (300 seconds) and the maximum setting is four hours (14,400 seconds).
+Optimizer has a timeout setting to prevent the action from running indefinitely until canceled.
+You can set the timeout in seconds to any time between 1 second and 14,400 seconds (four hours).
+The default setting is 300 seconds (five minutes).
 An Optimizer action always terminates after four hours, even if you specify a longer timeout.